kubocd/kubocd-infra-sa/clusters/CLUSTERS.md

 # kubo5

-A cluster aimed to work on klaim
+A cluster aimed to work on OIDC
-- kubocd v0.2.0
+- kubocd v0.2.2
 - Auto bootstrap
 - Only base system installed